 - ⭐⭐But GPS gadgets will show you the wrong pace if you are near buildings or trees, so you could instead get a footpod which will give meaningful pace if correctly calibrated

-- ⭐⭐You can use running power devices like STRYD to give you a measure of your current effort.
-This will help you to maintain effort rather than speed when running uphill.
+- ⭐⭐You can use running power devices like STRYD to give you a measure of your current effort (power).
+This will help you to maintain effort rather than speed when running uphill (broadly you want constant effort levels or perhaps 5% more effort uphill at most).
 STRYD will also give you a very accurate running pace.
+I use one.

 - ⭐You could run with a metronome to get your cadence right but that would annoy people and you should really have already trained with your ideal cadence and then you will probably just naturally run at that cadence.